This page explains how to submit a complaint to the CER and how the CER works to resolve complaints.

 A complaint filed with the CER is an issue or concern that you and a company have been unable to resolve by other means.
 A complaint to the CER can involve any company we regulate and must involve issues within our mandate.
-Examples of past complaints submitted to the CER involve issues such as environmental reclamation, crop damage, water drainage, noise, or the effects of a facility or activity on property.
+Examples of past complaints submitted to the CER involve issues such as environmental reclamation, crop damage, water drainage, noise, or the effects of a facility or activity on property, including property damage.

 How do you submit a complaint?